sofiework/gpu_prj2/README.md

 As a general statement, any code whose intent is to avoid the timers is not permitted.
 The following are examples of coding practices that are not permitted.
 Note that this list is not exhaustive:

-- Off-loading compute operations (e.g. final ‘merge’) to CPU
+- Off-loading compute operations (e.g. final 'merge') to CPU
 - Multi-threaded host code
 - Executing any GPU-related code outside of the timed sections
     - Static/global initialization to allocate or initializate data structures.
 This technique reserves memory for the data structure before `main()` executes, which violates the requirement that your code is executed within the timers present in `main.cu`.
 - Ignoring performance protocols such as serialization in the program.
+- Using static constructors or any other mechanism to do work outside of the functions provided in bitonic.cu.

-**Any non-permitted implementation will be penalizes severly up to and including a zero for the whole project.**
+**Any non-permitted implementation will be penalized severly up to and including a zero for the whole project.**

 ### Grading Rubric
 Grading consists of the following components: